Yifat Tomer-Yerushalmi: Resignation

 Defense Minister Israel Katz welcomed Tomer-Yerushalmi's resignation, stating that anyone who spreads "blood libels against IDF troops is unfit to wear the army's uniform".
 Prime Minister Benjamin Netanyahu was quoted saying, that the publication of the video was "perhaps the most severe public relations attack that the state of Israel has experienced since its establishment".

 On 2 November, the IDF stated that Tomer-Yerushalmi had gone missing.
 Search efforts focused on Hatzuk Beach in Tel Aviv.
 At the time, she was scheduled to be questioned as part of the criminal investigation into the leak.
 She was found alive at a beach in Herzliya after several hours, with police, military, and rescue forces participating in her search.
 She was arrested by police later that night, along with former IDF prosecutor Matan Solomesh.
 On 7 November, she was released to ten days of house arrest.
 Her missing phone was recovered by civilians on Hatzuk Beach and turned in to the police that same day.
 On 9 November, she was admitted to the Tel Aviv Sourasky Medical Center after reportedly overdosing on pills, although her condition was thought to be stable.
 Police Commissioner Daniel Levi confirmed that she had attempted suicide.

+She was discharged from the hospital in early December; her house arrest ended while she was hospitalized.

+In May 2026, IDF Chief of Staff decided to formally dismiss Tomer-Yerushalmi from military service, which would strip her of eligibility for financial benefits normally granted to discharged senior officers.